SaliniGopinath/mern-projects/README.md

 └── README.md```

 ## Usage

-###User
+### User
-Register or login
+- Register or login
-Browse the menu and add items to cart
+- Browse the menu and add items to the cart
-Checkout and add your address
+- Checkout and add your address
-Confirm your order and view the success message
+- Confirm your order and view the success message

-###Admin
+### Admin
-Go to the admin panel
+- Go to the admin panel
-View users, categories, menu items, and all orders
+- View all users, categories, menu items, and orders

 ## Future Enhancements

-Payment gateway integration
+- Payment gateway integration
-User profile management
+- User profile management
-Order status tracking
+- Order status tracking
-Push notifications for order updates
+- Push notifications for order updates